TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 ---

 ## 1. RViz Quadruped Visualization

-Unitree B2 model is chosen due to its well-defined description packages ([link](https://github.com/unitreerobotics/unitree_ros2)).
+The Unitree B2 model is chosen due to its well-defined description packages ([link](https://github.com/unitreerobotics/unitree_ros2)).
 The URDF is loaded in RViz by launching the `robot_state_publisher` node using the simple launch file `robot_display_launch.py`.

 To view the robot in RViz, run: